kelno/import_scripts/README.md

  Interactive UI, help to choose which gossip to import

 **gossips_import.php**:
- Import from TC creature_template table
+ Import from TC gossip menus and related tables

 **gob_import.php**:
  Import from TC gameobject table